sgraham9319/forestexplorR/README.md

-# ForestPlot
+# ForestPlotR

-The ForestPlot R package is designed to facilitate the cleaning, analysis and visualization of rectangular mapped forest stand data.
+The ForestPlotR package is designed to facilitate the cleaning, analysis and visualization of rectangular mapped forest stand data.

 Mapped forest stands are areas of the forest where the size, species identity